 1. [6 points]: Is it possible for the application ever to show Bob on his PDA that he's been assigned red and also show Alice on her PDA that she's been assigned red?
 Briefly explain your answer.

-Answer: Yes, if they both chose red as the first choice but their PDAs haven't performed antientropy.
 2. [6 points]: What stable outcomes are possible if, at the same time, they both choose first=red and second=blue?